 The Ontario Dental Association (ODA) is committed to excellence when providing service to all ODA members and members of the public, including those with disabilities.

 Pursuant to the Accessibility for Ontarians with Disabilities Act, 2005 (AODA), the ODA has established an Accessibility Plan and Policy Statement.
-This document can be downloaded in Adobe Portable Document Format (*.pdf) by clicking here.
+Download our Accessibility Plan and Policy Statement (.pdf).
 A copy of all print documents and information provided to the public on www.oda.ca will be provided to individuals in an accessible format, on request.

 The ODA is committed to meeting the communication needs of people with disabilities.
 As required, we will consult with people with disabilities to determine their information and communication needs.